 Also, we hate to say it, but we told you so!
-We said in March 2019, don't listen to the negativity of large media who scare-monger, who spin property professionals words and who are ill-informed of true property investing fundamentals.
-In their view from 2019, by now we'd be struggling through a house market crash!
+We stated in March 2019 that Brexit will not drastically harm the property market and that shouldn’t listen to the negativity of large media who scare-monger, who spin property professionals words and who are ill-informed of true property investing fundamentals.
+In their view from 2019, by now we’d be struggling through a house market crash!

 Main Points to Take Away